 Roles and permissions inside Teams

-Permissions significantly change what a user can create, approve, see, or manage.
+Permissions meaningfully change what a user can create, approve, see, or manage.

 If your organization uses Teams, not every user works with the same scope.
 The extension distinguishes between owner, admin, editor, and viewer.

-Understanding this avoids common confusion such as not being able to publish shared content or not seeing content that does exist in another department.
+Understanding this avoids common confusion such as not being able to publish shared content, seeing a read-only vault, or not finding content that does exist in another department.

 Role summary